mosip/documentation/docs/resident-services-configure-resident-OIDC-client.md

 # Configure the Resident OIDC Client

-Below are the steps to create the Resident OIDC client as standard steps in DevOps after IDP and Resident deployment.
+Below are the steps to create the Resident OIDC client as standard steps in DevOps after e-Signet and Resident deployment.

 ## Pre-requisites